aishwaryadhage/DS_Assignment2/README.md

 Output shows a list of sequence of the messages received simultaneously by two processes.

-You can chose msg or msg1 for testing tom or p2p.
+We can chose msg or msg1 in sender_example.py for testing tom or p2p.